Reading Comprehension Multiple Choice Questions Exercise 7

 Question 7 |

-In order to make the first clock, man had to first divide the day into hours and minutes.
+In order to create the first clock, humans had to divide the day into hours and minutes.
 The Babylonians were the first to divide the hour into 60 minutes and the minute into 60 seconds.
-The Egyptians created shadow clocks which later became sundials.
-Around 100 B.C., the first hourglass was used.
-These were usually timed for one hour.
-The Greeks and Romans later used water clocks which had been developed by the Chinese and were called clepsydras.
+The Egyptians created shadow clocks, which later became sundials.
+Around 100 B.C., the first hourglass was used, typically timed for one hour.
+The Greeks and Romans later used water clocks, which had been developed by the Chinese and were called clepsydras.
 The first mechanical clocks were developed in Europe in the 1300s.
-These were improved and in 1656 a Dutchman designed the first pendulum clock, which was more accurate than the other clocks of the time.
-After World War II, the atomic clock was developed and is still the world's most accurate clock.
-The quartz crystal clocks and watches that were developed in the 1960s and ’70s are also extremely accurate, second in accuracy to only the atomic clock.
+These were improved, and in 1656, a Dutchman designed the first pendulum clock, which was more accurate than other clocks of the time.
+After World War II, the atomic clock was developed and remains the world's most accurate clock.
+The quartz crystal clocks and watches developed in the 1960s and '70s are also extremely accurate, second in accuracy only to the atomic clock.

 The first clocks _____.